fylgja/fylgja/components/props-builder/README.md

 Build your own CSS props a.k.a Design Tokens, with ease.

-> This package is mainly use for our own CSS props components,
+> This package is mainly used for our own CSS props components,
-> but also available to any one,
-> to build there own CSS props.
+> but also available to any one that wants to build there own CSS props.

 ## Installation